crkn-rcdr/Access-Platform/admin/README.md

     $ pnpm install
     $ pnpm run dev

-The cookie parser is expecting this to be at a \*.canadiana.ca domain.
-For development we might want to replace that with a mock user.
+## Authentication

+Production installations will redirect users to [our auth service](https://auth.canadiana.ca/) before authorizing them.
+For development, this process is mocked.
+See the relevant environment variables.

-## .env template
+## Environment variables

-A `.env` file is expected with a few values listed.

-- `PORT`: port the server will run on (e.g. `3060`)
+The admin server reads a number of environment variables.

+### Development

+These have defaults, but you should set them how you like.

+- `DEV_USER_NAME`: The mock user's name.
+- `DEV_USER_EMAIL`: The mock user's email address.

+### Production

+- `HOST`: Public endpoint where this service can be found. (e.g. `https://access.canadiana.ca`)
-- `AUTH`: authentication endpoint.
+- `AUTH_ENDPOINT`: Authentication service endpoint.
 You will likely want to use `https://auth.canadiana.ca/` unless you are working on the auth service locally.
-- `HOST`: protocol/domain/port the auth server can redirect back to (e.g. `http://access-dev.canadiana.ca:3060`)
-- `JWT_SECRET`: authentication JWT secret.
-Find it in our password manager.
+- `AUTH_SECRET`: Authentication JWT secret.